adeleyeayodeji/codedeyo-google-trend-plugin/README.txt

 = Deliver daily trending searches from google below your editor. =

+Stay up-to-date with the latest trends!
+The Google Trends for WP plugin delivers daily trending searches from Google directly below your editor.
+Keep your finger on the pulse of what’s popular and never miss a beat with our easy-to-use plugin.

+= Features =
 * Shows trending searches from google.
 * Shows daily trending searches.
+* Shows trending searches from google in your country.
+* Allows you to search for trending searches from google in any country.

 == Installation ==